-Griztek Auto Appearance & Offroad, GRZ Productions, and Shanty Creek Resorts are proud to bring the action back to the ski slopes at the 2016 Schuss Mountain Snow Challenge.
-A few years ago an event was born with the hopes of being something special.
+Griztek Auto Appearance & Offroad, GRZ Productions, and Shanty Creek Resorts are proud to bring the action back to the ski slopes at the Schuss Mountain Snow Challenge.
+Years ago an event was born with the hopes of being something special.
 Little did anyone know that in just a short time it would grow to become one of the biggest events of the off-roading year.

 - Two Day event.
 Saturday and Sunday